DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 If you want one tool that covers development, data work, and delivery, with a modern interface and automation that does not require scripting every corner by hand, dbForge Studio for SQL Server remains the answer.
 Try the schema comparison, the AI Assistant, and the DevOps automation yourself with the [30 day free trial](https://www.devart.com/dbforge/sql/studio/download.html).

 Most current frustrations with SQL Server tooling are not a skills problem.
 They are a sign the tool stopped evolving years ago.
 Start with a 30 minute test session on whichever tool from this list fits your role, and you will likely not go back to doing it the old way.

+---

+Originally published on [dev.to]([https://dev.to/](https://dev.to/dbajamey/7-best-sql-server-ides-tools-for-all-use-cases-developers-dbas-managers-analysts-17j9)) May 27, 2025.
+Updated September 2026 with current features, pricing, and product status.